Quatremère de Quincy: Life

-Born in Paris, Quatremère de Quincy trained for the law, then followed courses in art and history at the Collège Louis-le-Grand and apprenticed for a time in the atelier of Guillaume Coustou the Younger and Pierre Julien, getting some practical experience in the art of sculpture.
-A trip to Naples in the company of Jacques-Louis David sparked his interest in Greek and Roman architecture.
+Antoine-Chrysostome Quatremère de Quincy was born in Paris, France on 21 October 1755.
+His family was wealthy and were practicing Jansenists.
+He trained for the law and then followed courses in art and history at the Collège Louis-le-Grand.
+He apprenticed as a sculptor in the studio of Guillaume Coustou the Younger where his principle teacher was Coustou’s pupil Pierre Julien.
+His interests turned archaeology and the arts of antiquity during multiple excursions to Italy.
+He lived in Rome from 1776 to 1780, and again in 1783-1784 where he befriended the sculptor Antonio Canova.
+In 1789 he took a trip to Naples in the company of Jacques-Louis David.

+Quatremère de Quincy relocated to Paris where by 1786 he was a respected aesthetician and art critic.
+A year earlier he won a contest sponsored by the Académie des Inscriptions et Belles-Lettres for his essay on the origins and nature of Egyptian architecture.
+In 1788 he began working on his Dictionnaire historique de l'Architecture; a work which he would not complete until 1825.
+It was published in 1832–1833.
+His writings also extended into music; beginning with a 1789 article on opera buffa, "De la nature des opéras bouffons italiens", which was published in the Mercure de France.
+Italian opera buffa at that time was controversial in France, and he subsequently wrote a dissertation calling for a return of the Bouffonistes; a disbanded Italian opera troupe.

 He was involved in the troubles of the French Revolution.
+During the Revolution of 1789 he was the mastermind behind the re-envisioning of the Church of Saint Genevieve into the Panthéon, a mausoleum for the nation’s new heroes (1791–4).
 He was a royalist in the National Legislative Assembly of 1791–1792, and his politics were monarchist and Catholic.
-As a member of the Revolutionary Committee of Public Instruction his set of three Considerations on the arts of design in France was offered before the Assemblée Nationale at a time (1791) when the continuation of the former academies was under question; he offered a program for their reform. in part by opening up the Paris salons.
+As a member of the Revolutionary Committee of Public Instruction his set of three Considerations on the arts of design in France was offered before the Assemblée Nationale at a time (1791) when the continuation of the former academies was under question; he offered a program for their reform. in part by opening up the Paris Salons.
 In 1791–1792 he orchestrated the conversion of the Church of Ste-Geneviève in Paris (under the direction of Jean-Baptiste Rondelet) into the Panthéon, infilling the windows to give it the character of a mausoleum.
 In 1795 he was accused of taking part in the preparations for the royalist insurrection of 13 Vendémiaire and condemned to death, but subsequently acquitted.